 If you don’t have a car, you can take the passenger boat straight from Parikia port.
 This boat only runs during the summer months.
 Tickets cost 5 euro.

 This is a large highspeed ferry, run by Minoan Lines.
 All seats are indoors, and there is very limited outdoors space.

-Unlike other ferries run by Minoan, we didn’t fall in love with this one, but travel times suited us and would probably use this ferry again.
+Unlike some other ferries run by Minoan, we didn’t fall in love with this one, but travel times suited us and would consider using this ferry again.
 Our Paros – Piraeus passenger tickets cost 29 euro.

 We booked most of our tickets online, on Ferryscanner.
 If you book them through this link, the price is the same for you, and I will get a small commission that helps me run the website!

 The total cost of all our ferry tickets was 380 euro.
 This breaks down to 200 euro for all our passenger tickets, and 180 for the car.